tl-its-umich-edu/my-learning-analytics/README.md

 ## Testing tips!

 1. Create a super user to test login.
-Run this command and follow the prompts.
+Run this command below.
+The password will be printed unless you specify it with --password.
+You can run this multiple times to change a password but you need to delete/modify super users via the /admin.

+`docker exec -it student_dashboard python manage.py createuser --superuser --username=root --email=root@example.edu`

+You can create regular users to test with without the superuser flag

-`docker exec -it student_dashboard python manage.py createsuperuser
+`docker exec -it student_dashboard python manage.py createuser --username=student --email=student@example.edu`

+Then this super user can login on the /admin URL

 2. Connect to the docker and edit some files!